Code-Institute-Submissions/johnobri22-project1resubmission_JulyResub/README.md

 • The educational text was based on Art of the Actor by Jean Benedetti

-• Instructions on how to implement form validation on the Book a Class page was taken from the form section in the html section of the course

 • The icons in the footer were taken from Font Awesome Media